rpwhite02/Portfolio/README.md

 # [Ronan White](www.linkedin.com/in/ronanwhite)

+This is my portfolio to showcase some of my data analysis/science and GIS projects, hosted on Github Pages.
+Projects 1 and 2 show my ability to use basic data-driven programming libraries such as pandas, matplotlib, and scikit-learn.
+Also, I demonstrate my abilities to perform object oriented programming in Pytho in project 2.
+Project 3 goes more in depth with machine learning functions inside scikit-learn, and creating visualizations using matplotlib.
+Project 4 demonstrates my ability to create effective web maps using HTML, CSS, and JavaScript.
+These maps use geojson formatted data and are interactive.

 # [Project 1: Basic Data Visualizations and Predictions](https://github.com/rpwhite02/Portfolio/tree/main/Project%201)
 * Use python libraries pandas, matplotlib, seaborn, and scikit-learn.
 * Created lineplots and barplots using matplotlib and seaborn, as well as a decision tree regression model using scikit-learn.